xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

     indicator 3 = "Scroll Lock";

 Assigns a name to the keyboard LED (AKA [indicator]) with the given index.
-The LED may be referred by this name later in the compat section and by the user.
+The LED may be referred by this name later in the [compat section][@ref the-xkb_compat-section] and by the user.

 @todo `virtual` flag